a-flyleaf/ygbtdm/cast/designnotes/the-accountant.md

 sum: |-
   Very tall, very particular, and typically unimpressed---but rather enthused when fixated.
 Bright-suited with irises to match; white hair is dyed that way.
 Prone to odd hand movements.

-  Associated with **aqua**, blue-green, green-blue, whatever you call it; always saturated, but can stand out less in certain lighting.
+  Associated with **aqua**, blue-green, turquoise, green-blue, whatever you call it; always saturated, but can stand out less in certain lighting.

 notes:
   - id: hair